TranNhatTan14/Obsidian/Knowledge/Artificial Intelligence/Machine Learning/Transfer Learning.md

 ---
 tags:
   - Technique
+aliases:
-description: Transfer learning, use existing knowledge as template to use with new task
+  - Transfer learning, use existing knowledge as template to use with new task
 ---